JoshuaReyes0/file-shares-permissions/README.md

 </p>
 <p>

-  - On Client-1, navigate to the shared folder (start, run, \\dc-1)
+  - On Client-1, use the Run command (Start > Run > \\dc-1) to navigate to the shared folder.
-  - Try to access the folders you just created.
+  - Attempt to access the created folders.
 </p>
 <br />